Cghlewis/data-mgmt-ed-research-book/_book/04-dmp.md

 ### What to include?

 What to include in a DMP varies some across funding agencies and the landscape of requirements is currently evolving.
 You should check each funding agency’s site for their specific DMP requirements when submitting a proposal.
-With that said there are generally 10 common categories covered in a data management plan [@center_for_open_science_creating_2023; @gonzales_ten_2022; @icpsr_guide_nodate; @michener_ten_2015] which we will review below.
+With that said there are generally 10 common categories covered in a data management plan [@center_for_open_science_creating_2023; @gonzales_ten_2022; @icpsr_guide_2020; @michener_ten_2015] which we will review below.

 1. Description of data to be shared (See Chapters \@ref(collect), \@ref(capture), \@ref(clean), \@ref(share))
     - What is the source of data? (e.g., surveys, assessments, observations, extant data)